Zero sound and higher-form symmetries in compressible holographic phases: Dynamics of non-zero density states

 \subsection{Zero temperature dynamics}

 {}Thus far we have studied the non-zero density states only in the hydrodynamic limit $\omega,k\ll T$, where they exhibit a novel propagating mode \eqref{eq:incoherentpropdispersion} associated to an approximate higher-form conservation equation.
 We will now go beyond the hydrodynamic regime and explore the fate of this mode at $T=0$.
-Unlike in the zero density case, we will show that the propagating mode \eqref{eq:incoherentpropdispersion} exists only within the hydrodynamic regime, and so we conclude that the higher-form conservation equation \eqref{eq:anomalouseqnonzerodensity} does not survive in the $T=0$ state.
+Unlike in the zero density case, we will show that the propagating mode \eqref{eq:incoherentpropdispersion} exists only within the hydrodynamic regime.

 {}We access the properties of the $T=0$ collective modes using numerical computations (see Appendix \ref{app:numericaldetails} for more details).
 More precisely, we determine the collective modes within the regime $\tau_\sigma^{-1}\ll T\ll\omega,k\ll\mu$.
 In the limit $T/\mu\rightarrow0$, we expect that the modes in this regime connect smoothly onto the low energy modes of the $T=0$ state.
 Although the $T/\mu\rightarrow0$ limit of the hydrodynamic dispersion relation \eqref{eq:incoherentpropdispersion} is a gapless mode propagating with speed $v_\inc$, this result only strictly applies in a different limit: $\tau_\sigma^{-1}\ll\omega,k\ll T\ll\mu$.
 To determine whether the propagating mode survives at $T=0$ we therefore need to examine its fate as the hydrodynamic regime is exited at $\omega,k\sim T$.